Posted on Tuesday, 5th March 2013 by Grace Massa Langlois

 - Bake until golden and cake tester inserted in the centre of the ring comes out clean, about 55 minutes.

 - Remove from oven and transfer to wire rack.
 Allow cake to cool in the tin, 15 minutes.
 Carefully turn out cake and then stand upright (streusel side up) on wire rack.
 Let stand until cooled completely.

 - Transfer to cake stand or plate.
 If using glaze, spoon glaze over cake letting it drip down the sides.

 - Buon Appetito!

-Tags: after school treat, afternoon tea, almonds, breakfast, brunch, cake, cake toppings, cakes, coffee cake, coffee cakes, cream cheese, dessert, desserts, desserts for entertaining, entertaining, food, food photography, food photos, fruit, quick breads, streusel, streusel topping
+Tags: after school treat, afternoon tea, almonds, breakfast, brunch, cake, cake toppings, cakes, coffee cake, coffee cakes, cream cheese, dessert, desserts, desserts for entertaining, entertaining, food, food photography, food photos, fruit, streusel, streusel topping

 Posted in Baking & Pastry, Baking Mise en Place, Basics, Cakes & Cheesecakes, Dolci alla Frutta, Fillings, Frostings & Dessert Sauces, Fruit Desserts, Recipes, Ricette di Base, Torte